benconsult/calculator/README.md

 # calculator
-A calculator built using pure JavaScript for CcHUB assessment
+A simple calculator built using pure JavaScript for CcHUB assessment

 #How to use: